Estimated reading time: 12 minutes

 I didn’t know the value of money until I moved out alone, and it scares me because I’m not my parents.

-I also had a MasterCard credit card with a current balance of $ 1565.3 when I wrote you this email.
+I also have a MasterCard balance of $ 1565.30 when writing this email.

 My monthly rent is $750 plus utilities, around $200, including my primary cell phone.